A Bit of Nondeterminism Makes Pushdown Automata Expressive and Succinct: Succinctness

+Now, we consider the gap between \HD-PDA and PDA.
 We show that there exists a family $(L_n)_{n > 0}$ of languages such that $L_n$ is recognised by a PDA of size $O(\log n)$ while every \HD-PDA recognising this language has at least exponential size in $n$.

 Formally, we set $L_n = (0+1)^*1(0+1)^{n-1}$, that is, the $n^{\text{th}}$ bit from the end is a $1$.
 Here, we count starting from $1$, so that the last bit is the $1^{\text{st}}$ bit from the end.
 Note that this is the standard example for showing that NFA can be exponentially more succinct than DFA, and has been used for many other succinctness results ever since.